On the dimension theory of random walks and group actions by circle diffeomorphisms: Introduction

 One of our main results is the following theorem, which not only extends Theorem \ref{thm: Fuchsian case intro} to the non-linear setting by considering the dynamical critical exponent, but also provides a purely dynamical comprehension of Theorem~\ref{thm: Fuchsian case intro}, see Section \ref{subsec: classical critical exponents}. \begin{maintheorem} Let $G$ be a finitely generated subgroup of $\Diff_+^\omega(\SS^1)$ with an exceptional minimal set $\Lambda$, then \begin{enumerate} \item $0<\dimH \Lambda<1$. \item $\dimH\Lambda =\delta(G)$. \item If $G$ contains a nontrivial element having a fixed point in $\Lambda$ and of multiplicity $(k+1)$ with $k \in \NN$, then $\dimH\Lambda>k/(k+1).$ Consequently, there is an upper bound for the multiplicities of fixed points of elements in $G.$ \end{enumerate} \end{maintheorem} Here a fixed point $x_0$ of a diffeomorphism $f \in \Diff_+^{k+1}(\SS^1)$ is said to be of \emph{multiplicity} $(k+1)$ if $x_0$ is a $(k+1)$-multiple zero of the function $\vp(x)=f(x)-x$.

 \begin{remark} \begin{enumerate}[(1)] \item Our investigation also applies to settings with less regularity (but requires some technical assumptions).
 See the next section for details. \item The conditions ``$x\in\Lambda$'' in \eqref{eq:ceDiffomega} and ``the fixed point is in $\Lambda$'' in the third item are both necessary, as will be shown in Section \ref{subsec: counterexamples}. \item The finitely generated condition of $G$ cannot be relaxed.
 It is easy to construct an infinitely generated Fuchsian group for which $\dimH\Lambda=1$. \item In a Fuchsian group, a parabolic element has a fixed point of multiplicity $2$ and there is no fixed point of higher multiplicity.
-Higher multiplicity could appear in general diffeomorphisms, thanks to additional flexibility, which results in a stronger lower bound for the dimension of the minimal set. \end{enumerate} \end{remark}
+Higher multiplicity could appear in general diffeomorphisms, thanks to additional flexibility, which results in a stronger lower bound for the dimension of the minimal set. \item The real analyticity assumption is sharp for the first item of the theorem.
+Specifically, if the real analyticity assumption is replaced by $C^\infty$ assumption, $\dimH \Lambda$ can indeed reach one, see Proposition~\ref{prop: dim 1 exmp} proved in Appendix~\ref{sec:A}. \end{enumerate} \end{remark}

 Under the same assumption as in the above theorem, Deroin, Kleptsyn and Navas~\cite{DKN18} showed that $\Lambda$ has zero Lebesgue measure, which made an important progress towards a problem raised by Ghys and Sullivan asking whether the exceptional minimal set of a finitely-generated subgroup of $\Diff^2(\SS^1)$ has zero Lebesgue measure.
 See also \cite[Question 14]{NavICM} and \cite{Hector,Hur02} corresponding results in foliation theory.
 Thus, our main theorem strengthens their result from $\mathrm{Leb}(\Lambda)=0$ to $\dimH \Lambda<1$.